 As the trail cut through low brush and grasses, I had to stop and steal a few glances backward and the omnipresent haze, covering all of the sprawl of Los Angeles except for the distant mountains of the Cleveland National Forest.

 I didn’t want to spend too much time on this section of the trail standing around, though.
 Not only was it getting toastier by the minute, but I was also being joined by a small cloud of various flying insects, who all seemed very interested in landing on every exposed piece of skin I had.
-After a while, the buzzing and swatting becomes a zen-like hiking trance, but it never really stops being irritating.

 If I kept moving though, I could pretend there was a breeze blowing to cool me off.
 And with each peak in the trail, I got closer and closer to the actual mountain.